pwjazz/mwanzia/README.markdown

 ### Mixins

-Client-side versions of objects can be enhanced with additional properties and methods using the mixin() static method.
-Mixin can be called multiple times, and because it modifies the object's prototype, it can be called either before or after instantiating the relevant object.
+Client-side classes can be enhanced with additional properties and methods using the mixin() static method.  mixin() can be called multiple times, and because it modifies the Class's prototype, it can be called either before or after instantiating an object of that type.

 ##### Java